mild-times/localghost/README.md

 ```

 ## Safety
-This crate makes use of `unsafe` for dynamic casts between JavaScript classes.
+This crate makes limited use of `unsafe`.

 ## Contributing
 Want to join us?
 Check out our ["Contributing" guide][contributing] and take a